PiggypediaWebApp/Final-Project/README.md

     - Join the INPUTS and SENTENCES with the same text and store in JOINSET
     - Select only wanted value from each JOINSET and store in JOINCLEAN
     - Write the result in my_search_pig_out
-    - ***All loaded data must store in HDFS also the destination of written data will be in HDFS
+    - ***All loaded data must store in HDFS also the destination of written data will be in HDFS.

 ## Problems
+- Condition and process of split text into sentences is complicated.
+So, we can’t implement auto split sentence in time and let the user mark the end of sentence instead.